Welcome to Stripe.

 4. No Agency; Third-Party Services

-Nothing in this Agreement serves to establish a partnership, joint venture, or other agency relationship between you and us, or with any Financial Services Provider.
-Each party to this Agreement, and each Financial Services Provider, is an independent contractor.
-Unless a Financial Services Provider expressly agrees, neither you nor we have the ability to bind a Financial Services Provider to any contract or obligation, and neither party will represent that you or we have such an ability.
+Except as expressly stated in this Agreement, nothing in this Agreement serves to establish a partnership, joint venture, or other agency relationship between you and us, or with any Payment Method Provider.
+Each party to this Agreement, and each Payment Method Provider, is an independent contractor.
+Unless a Payment Method Provider expressly agrees, neither you nor we have the ability to bind a Payment Method Provider to any contract or obligation, and neither party will represent that you or we have such an ability.

 5. Force Majeure